 The Woodhull Dam is the next major barrier to fish passage on the Little River, a major tributary to the Peconic River.
 Providing permanent fish passage at Woodhull Dam would create access to 95 acres of prime spawning habitat within Wildwood Lake.
 Wildwood Lake is located within preserved lands and would provide high quality, protected habitat.
-The Permitting Services for Construction of a Fish Passage at the Woodhull Dam is in the final stages of being completed through Suffolk County Parks and funding for the construction of the dam has been secured through a NYSDEC Water Quality Improvement Project (WQIP) Grant.
-PEP applied for this grant in partnership with Suffolk County Parks to fund the fish passage construction.
+The Permitting Services for Construction of a Fish Passage at the Woodhull Dam is completed through Suffolk County Parks and funding for the construction of the dam has been secured through a NYSDEC Water Quality Improvement Project (WQIP) Grant and Suffolk County.
+PEP applied for these grants in partnership with Suffolk County Parks to fund the fish passage construction.

 The Upper Mills Dam is the next major barrier to fish passage on the main stem of the Peconic River.
 A feasibility and alternative analysis for fish passage at the Upper Mills Dam was completed in 2011.
 PEP is currently contracting with L.K.
 Mclean Associates P.C. to complete the engineering design and permitting services for construction of a fish passage at the Upper Mills Dam.
 This project will open 40 acres of historic spawning and maturation habitat for diadromous fish.